musa-cf/cftf-demo/README.md

 the tool could be used to Terraform an existing set of configured Cloudflare resources, and extend it by adding a new resource via Terraform.

+The main application of cf-terraforming is for creating a new Terraform project using existing configurations that aren't currently managed by Terraform.

+The following resources are included in this demo:

+**Account-scoped:**

+✔️ Zones

+✔️ Load Balancer Pools

+✔️ R2 Buckets (new in v5)

+**Zone-scoped**

+✔️ Browser Cache TTL Zone Setting

+✔️ IP Geolocation Zone Setting

+✔️ Caching Level Zone Setting

+✔️ Load Balancers

+✔️ DNS Records

+✔️ Workers KV Namespace

 ## Prerequisites
 1. Git, Go, and Terraform are installed locally
 2. You've cloned this repo